Emese Zsiros, MD, PhD, FACOG

 Immunotherapy is a new class of cancer treatment that uses the power of your own immune system to fight cancer.

 For ovarian cancer, immunotherapy is an important new approach toward eradicating cancer cells, reducing treatment side effects and toxicity, making progress against chemotherapy-resistant disease, and improving the chance for long-term remission.
-Currently, access to immunotherapy for ovarian cancer is only through participation in a clinical trial, a scientific study that all drugs and treatments undergo before they become widely available and approved by the FDA.
+Some options are already FDA-approved and others are available through a clinical trial.
+These include:

-• Adoptive T-Cell Transfer uses your own T-cells (special white blood cells) to fight cancer.
+• Chimeric antigen receptor (CAR) T-cell therapies use your own T-cells (special white blood cells) to fight cancer.
 Your T-cells are removed in a process similar to a blood donation, and then grown in the laboratory so that there are millions of them.
 They may also be re-engineered or changed to better find and destroy cancer cells.
 The supercharged T-cells are then returned to your body through an intravenous (IV) infusion to begin working against the cancer.

 Become a patient